And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 What is the common theme in your category?
 How can your package stand out in a way that increases the likelihood that consumers will grab your product from the shelf and give it a further look?

-Sometimes the package may simply have a new shape.
+Sometimes the package may have a new shape.
 Other times, it might have an innovative problem-solving feature.
 Nuton Brainfood is a good example.
 By solving the spill issue with MCT Oils, Nuton Brainfood increased both recall and product differentiation.

 Brand Recall in Graphic Design